| Title: | Longitudinal Surrogate Marker Analysis |

 A data frame with 10100 observations on the following 5 variables.

-a unique person ID
+ida unique person ID

-treatment group, 0 or 1
+atreatment group, 0 or 1

-surrogate marker value
+xsurrogate marker value

-primary outcome
+yprimary outcome

 Pre-smooth sparse longitudinal data

-presmooth_data(obs_data, ...)
+presmooth_data(obs_data, ...)presmooth_data(obs_data, ...)

 obs_data |